 Surfshark is based in the Netherlands.
 This is a jurisdiction with a reputation for protecting the privacy of online users.
-Their network is secure, and they have a strong no-logs policy.
-In addition, the third-party audits we discussed earlier give us high confidence in the safety and privacy protection afforded by the Surfshark network.
+Surfshark’s network is secure, and they have a strong no-logs policy.
+And the third-party audits give us high confidence in the safety and privacy protection afforded by the Surfshark network.

 Atlas VPN is based in the United States.
-This is unfortunate, because the United States is not a good jurisdiction for privacy.
-The USA can and does sometimes force VPNs and other privacy companies to spy on their own users.
-It can force them to secretly log user activity and hand the data over to the FBI or other government agencies in violation of the company’s own terms of service and privacy policies.
+The United States is not a good jurisdiction for privacy.
+It can and does sometimes force companies to spy on their own users, secretly logging user activity and handing the data over to the FBI or other government agencies.

 Logging and privacy winner: Surfshark